cjules0609/VegasAfterglow/docs/source/examples.rst

     results = model.specific_flux_series(times, bands) #times array could be random order

-    # the returned results is a dictionary contains arrays of the same shape as the input times and bands.
+    # the returned results is a FluxDict object with arrays of the same shape as the input times and bands.

 Calculate flux with exposure time averaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^